Parking around Maungawhau Station

 There are Loading Zones on Nikau Street, Ruru Street.
 There will also be pick up/drop off, mobility and bike parking immediately outside the Maungawhau station building, via the new Korari-Shaddock Street loop.

-If you have any further feedback, questions or comments please email us ATengagement@at.govt.nz
+If you have any further questions about the project, please contact ATengagement@at.govt.nz

 About the project